amoretspero/PdfTools/README.md

 **Open-source pdf tools built for windows(not only 10, for 8 and older versions).**

+## Notice

+**Bug in PdfSharp 1.50 beta 3b.**
+Due to this bug, development of this project is stopped temporarily.

 ## Description

 Adobe Acrobat is very widely used PDF program.
 However, free version of it(Adobe Reader DC) only supports reading of PDF files,